jacovis/Javi.ExplorerTreeView/README.md

 # <img align="center" src="./PackageIcon.png">  Javi.ExplorerTreeView

 This package provides a Windows Explorer application navigation like usercontrol for WPF.
-The usercontrol inherits from the standard WPF treeview and can be used and styled as a basic treeview.
+The usercontrol inherits from the standard WPF treeview and can be styled like a basic treeview.

 ![Desktop sample](https://github.com/jacovis/Javi.ExplorerTreeView/blob/master/Demo/samples/desktop.png "Desktop sample")
 ![This PC sample](https://github.com/jacovis/Javi.ExplorerTreeView/blob/master/Demo/samples/thispc.png "This PC sample")